-COVID 19 PANDEMIC
+COVID-19 PANDEMIC

-Beginning with the second week of our fiscal month of March, we started experiencing reduced volume as the result of the COVID -19 pandemic and related government restrictions.
-The sales decline continued into the second quarter through the third week of April after which we started to see a gradual and consistent improvement in sales through the end of the quarter.
+Beginning with the second week of March 2020, we started experiencing reduced volume as the result of the COVID-19 pandemic and related government restrictions.
+The sales decline continued into the second quarter through the third week of April after which we started to see a gradual and consistent improvement in sales through the end of the third quarter.
 Once the extent of the pandemic became apparent, we implemented our continuity plan to maintain the health and safety of our associates, preserve cash, and minimize the impact on our customers.
-We have implemented cost reductions including cutting non-essential expenditures, reducing capital expenditures, rotating layoffs and furloughs, select job eliminations and temporary salary reductions.
+We implemented cost reductions including cutting nonessential expenditures, reducing capital expenditures, rotating layoffs and furloughs, select job eliminations and temporary salary reductions.
 We also deferred new product introductions and reduced our sample and marketing expenses for 2020.
-We worked with suppliers, lenders and landlords to extend payment terms in the second quarter for existing agreements.
-We have modified our senior credit facility to provide additional flexibility with regard to loan availability during this uncertain period.
+We modified our senior credit facility to provide additional flexibility with regard to loan availability during this uncertain period.

-The guarter was impacted by acts of state and local governments intended to minimize social and business interactions and at the national level to stimulate the economy.
-We adhered to the local government mandates as they affected all areas of our business including manufacturing operations, administration and selling activities.
-Our response included restrictions on travel, implementation of telecommuting where appropriate and limiting contact and maintaining social distancing between our associates and with our customers.
-As allowed under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, we deferred payment of certain payroll related taxes during the guarter in the amount of \$922.
+The recovery of sales in the residential markets, that began in the second quarter of 2020, continued through the third quarter.
+Sales volume in the commercial markets have continued to be at lower levels.
+Many of the cost reductions implemented in the second quarter as part of our COVID-19 recovery plan have been made permanent even as sales volumes improve.
+As allowed under the Coronavirus Aid, Relief, and Economic Security (CARES) Act, we deferred payment of certain payroll related taxes over the second and third quarter in the total amount of \$1.8 million.
 We also believe we are eligible for certain employee retention credits as defined in the CARES Act but, due to uncertainties related to the CARES Act, we have deferred recognition of any such credits until further clarification is made available.
-Despite the improvement in sales activity by the end of the second quarter, as we see a resurgence of cases of COVID-19 and as government authorities consider restoring restrictions that had been previously lifted, we cannot be certain as to any additional future impact of the COVID-19 crisis or when customer demand will fully return to pre-pandemic levels.
+Despite the improvement in sales activity, as we see a resurgence of cases of COVID-19 and as government authorities consider restoring restrictions that had been previously lifted, we cannot be certain as to any additional future impact of the COVID-19 crisis.

-During the second guarter of 2020, our net sales decreased 39.4% compared with the second guarter of 2019.
-Our residential product sales were down 38.3% for the quarter as compared to the prior year while the industry, we believe, was down closer to 30%.
-Commercial product sales decreased 42.1% versus the prior year quarter while the industry, we believe, experienced a decrease of slightly more than 30%.
-Despite the difficult market conditions, our hard surface product offerings had a year over year sales growth of 32.6% for the quarter and 49.5% on the year.
+During the third quarter of 2020, our net sales decreased 10.0% compared with the third quarter of 2019.
+Our residential product sales were up 3% for the quarter as compared to the prior year while the industry, we believe, was up similarly in the lower single digits.
+Commercial product sales decreased 41% versus the prior year quarter while the industry, we believe, experienced a decrease of approximately 25%.
+Our hard surface product offerings had a year over year sales growth of 76% for the quarter and 59% on the year.